allisonw5/seafloor-objects/README.md

 2. Change the extention to `.zip`
 3. Unzip the file - it will return a `.kml` and a `.xsl`.
 Rename the KML to `Reef_Material.kml` and move it to `earth-analytics/data/earthpy-downloads/`

+All images are held in the `img` directory.

 ## License
 See [License](https://github.com/rmarowitz/seafloor-objects/blob/main/LICENSE)